 To maintain the mode, the frequency of occurrence of each individual value is counted.
-The value that occurs most frequently is the modal value.
-In this case, the value 5 is the only one that occurs twice, so the modal value in this example is 5.
+The value that occurs most frequently is the mode.
+In this case, the value 5 is the only one that occurs twice, so the mode in this example is 5.

 Statistics made easy